valdeanda/pfam_families-/Readme1_obtaining_pfams.txt

 1) Dowload the secuences from pfam database

   $ wget "ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.fasta.gz"
+  $ gunzip Pfam-A.fasta.gz

+  #In this point we are going to use all the pfams? or only the informative ones?

+  (Pfam H'>0.5)

 2) Obtain fasta secuenes from each pfams (pfam_terms.tab)  in separated files